kt3k/multiflip/README.md

-# info-pane v0.1.2
+# patapata v0.1.2

-> pata pata info pane for game ui. (jQuery plugin)
+> Animation of dom, flipping its sections for showing and hiding the whole

 ***Note:*** This library depends on jQuery and es6-promise.